popwarsweet/CoreDataStack/README.md

 # CoreDataStack

 ## About
 This is a template for a Core Data stack which can be used in apps needing basic support for background writes, main thread access, and background context for work.
-It has been ported to Swift from an Objective-C repo that's been used in many production apps.
+It has been ported to Swift from an [Objective-C repo](https://github.com/popwarsweet/KTZCoreDataStack).

 ## Example
 To init the stack: